saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 So, we focus on this dataset.

 1. There are **65 cases with missing values** for the total earnings for female workers.
-Of this 65 cases, there are **19 cases** where the total number of female workers in the field or occupation types is zero and the total earnings for female is missing “NA”.
-We impute these missing values as zero because no female workers implies no total female earnings.
+Of these 65 cases, there are **19 cases** where the total number of female workers in the field or occupation types is zero and the total earnings for females are missing “NA”.
+We impute these missing values as zero because no female workers imply no total female earnings.

-2. For the **remaining 46 observations** with missing values for the total female earnings,we observe that the number of female workers is reported, indicating that these values are non-zero and missing.
+2. For the **remaining 46 observations** with missing values for the total female earnings, we observe that the number of female workers is reported, indicating that these values are non-zero and missing.
     Hence, we remove the entire row from the dataset.
-We believe that this removal would not affect our analysis and goals for this study because, it’s just about 2 percent of the entire dataset.
+We believe that this removal would not affect our analysis and goals for this study because it’s just about 2 percent of the entire dataset.

-3. There are **4 observations** where the total earnings for male workers is missing.
-In 3 of these cases, the number of male workers is zero and the total earnings for male is missing “NA”.
+3. There are **4 observations** where the total earnings for male workers are missing.
+In 3 of these cases, the number of male workers is zero and the total earnings for males are missing “NA”.
 A closer look at these three observations revealed that in 2013, 2014, and 2016, there were no male workers who worked as “Nurse Midwives”.
-    Therefore, we imputed the missing total male earnings as zero because no male workers implies no male earnings.
+    Therefore, we imputed the missing total male earnings as zero because no male workers imply no male earnings.
 Consequently, the percentage of female earnings to male earnings is imputed as zero.

-4. In 2015, a total of 53 male workers was reported for Nurse midwives.
+4. In 2015, a total of 53 male workers were reported for Nurse midwives.
     This is very different from what was reported in 2013, 2014, and 2016.
 This could mean that the occupation type (Nurse Midwives) had male workers in 2015 or an error occurred during the data reporting process.
-We decide to remove the entire row associated with this observation not because of the anomaly, but because the male total earnings is missing and reported as “NA”.
+We decide to remove the entire row associated with this observation not because of the anomaly, but because the male total earnings are missing and reported as “NA”.

-Finally, we notice that the column “wage\_percent\_of\_male” showing the percentage of the total female earnings to total male earnings has a total of 846 missing values.
+Finally, we notice that the column “wage\_percent\_of\_male” shows the percentage of the total female earnings to total male earnings has a total of 846 missing values.
 Given that this is the percentage of the total female earnings to the total male earnings, we calculate and